emarinizquierdo/google-people/README.md

 # google-people

-An element providing a starting point for your own reusable Polymer elements.
+An element that provides you a seeker for Google Plus People.

 ## Dependencies